Welcome

 After a series of less than fruitful calls and more fruitful coffee shop meetups on changes, then some weeks of calling asking for progress, I received more official looking plans in late November.

-I had these three pages printed on large format paper and started taking them around to potential vendors for vetting and to try to get on folks schedule.
+I had these three pages printed on large format paper and started taking them around to potential vendors for vetting and to try to get on folks' schedules.

 Design Phase 2: Crash Course in Refinement